-Georgia workers’ compensation law contemplates past injuries and their propensity to “flare up” or “aggravate” months, or even years, after an injury when an employee continues working.
-Oftentimes when I’m consulting with an injured worker in Atlanta, he will be concerned that the pain he’s feeling while working will not be a compensable workers’ compensation injury, because he has had previous pain of a similar nature in years past.
+Georgia workers’ comp law considers your old work injuries and their propensity to “flare up” or “aggravate” months, or even years, after an injury when an employee continues working.
+Oftentimes when I’m consulting with injured workers in Atlanta, they will be concerned that the pain they’re feeling while working will not be a compensable workers’ compensation injury, because they’ve had previous pain of a similar nature in years past.

 The good news is that your aggravation of a previous injury may very well be compensable.
 Georgia workers’ compensation law recognizes that workers often reinjure themselves when they continue to work, even after a successful surgery and rehabilitation.